Asthma Treatment and Monitoring

 What Are the Clinical Criteria for Prescribing Asthma Medication?

 Clinical guidelines from reputable organizations, such as the National Asthma Education and Prevention Program (NAEPP), the National Institutes of Health (NIH), the Global Initiative for Asthma (GINA), and the American Academy of Family Physicians (AAFP) can provide insight into the latest recommendations for asthma management (1, 2).
-In addition, local laws or health departments might have recommendations for asthma medication guidelines.
+In addition, local laws or health departments might have suggestions for asthma medication guidelines.

 What Is the Average Cost for Asthma Medications?